pltommasino/Marvel/README.md

 The goal of this project is to analyze Social Network techniques.
 Its process is complex and it is performed by several steps, which I will analyze below in this report.

-For this project I have use `R` (programming language), but also an open-source software for network visualization and analysis: `Gephi`.
+For this project I use `R` (programming language), but also an open-source software for network visualization and analysis: `Gephi`.

 The first phase of Social Network Analysis includes collecting and selecting datasets that can be useful for further analysis.
 In my case, I analyzed and considered from [kaggle.com](https://www.kaggle.com/) dataframes regarding the Marvel universe, all comic books and their respective heroes within them.